byron92m-stack/deepthought-agentic/README.md

     ├── graph.py
     └── memory_v2_clean.json
 ```
-Additional local components (not versioned / not required for recovery):
+Additional local-only directories (not versioned, not required for recovery):
-- api_runs/  → API execution logs (local)
+- api_runs/  → API execution logs
-- runs/      → graph execution logs (local)
+- runs/      → graph execution logs
-- venv/      → local Python environment (local)
+- venv/      → local Python virtual environment

-If you clone this repo on a new machine, you only need the versioned files above.
+Only the versioned files above are required to recover the project on a new machine.

 ---

 ## 🧠 Cognitive architecture (v1.1)

-Deepthought is built around a deterministic cognitive graph that separates identity, reasoning, memory, and execution.
+Deepthought is built around a deterministic cognitive graph that cleanly separates identity, reasoning, memory, and execution.

 High-level mental model:
 ```